Deon-J-Butler/NirvanaAchieved/README.md

-- 👋 Hi, I’m @NirvanaAchieved
+- 👋 Hi, I’m Deon
-- 👀 I’m interested in coding, games (FPS), anime (action/fantasy/adventure/MMORPG), audiobooks (LitRPG), stocks/options/cryptos, and a million other things
+- 👀 I’m interested in coding, games (FPS), watching shows and movies (action/fantasy/adventure/MMORPG), audiobooks (LitRPG), and a million other things
-- 🌱 I’m currently learning Java, Python, HTML, JavaScript, C#, and how to effectively use GitHub 😂🤷‍♂️
+- 🌱 I’m currently learning Java, Python, Go, HTML, JavaScript, and Spring Boot
-- 💞️ I’m looking to collaborate on small projects, indie ideas, and scripts for the lazy
+- 💞️ I’m looking to collaborate on small projects, training, and scripting
 -
 - “People started growing crops because going hunting without knowing if you’d catch anything was a pain.
 People dug wells because going all the way to the river was a pain.
 Laziness is the mother of human progress.”
 - – Ikta Solork, The Lazy General